Nitride: Nitrides of the p-block elements

 Boron nitride exists as several forms (polymorphs).
 Nitrides of silicon and phosphorus are also known, but only the former is commercially important.
 The nitrides of aluminium, gallium, and indium adopt the hexagonal wurtzite structure in which each atom occupies tetrahedral sites.
 For example, in aluminium nitride, each aluminium atom has four neighboring nitrogen atoms at the corners of a tetrahedron and similarly each nitrogen atom has four neighboring aluminium atoms at the corners of a tetrahedron.
 This structure is like hexagonal diamond (lonsdaleite) where every carbon atom occupies a tetrahedral site (however wurtzite differs from sphalerite and diamond in the relative orientation of tetrahedra).
 Thallium(I) nitride (Tl3N) is known, but thallium(III) nitride (TlN) is not.

+Only chlorine, oxygen, and fluorine are more electronegative than nitrogen, but IUPAC nomenclature of inorganic chemistry orders most elements by group rather than strict electronegativity.
+This convention is not typically followed for molecular compounds of nitrogen and higher chalcogens: such compounds are called sulfur nitrides, selenium nitrides, and tellurium nitrides.
+The opposite is true for nitrogen-halogen compounds, which are all named as halides despite nitrogen tribromide and nitrogen triiodide having negative formal charge on nitrogen.

+Cyanogen ((CN)2) and tetrasulfur tetranitride (S4N4) are rare examples of a molecular binary (containing one element aside from nitrogen) nitrides.
+They dissolve in nonpolar solvents.
+Both undergo polymerization.
+S4N4 is also unstable with respect to the elements, but less so that the isostructural Se4N4.
+Heating S4N4 gives a polymer, and a variety of molecular sulfur nitride anions and cations are also known.

 Transition metal nitrides

 Most metal-rich transition metal nitrides adopt a relatively ordered face-centered cubic or hexagonal close-packed crystal structure, with octahedral coordination.
 Sometimes these materials are called "interstitial nitrides".
 They are essential for industrial metallurgy, because they are typically much harder and less ductile than their parent metal, and resist air-oxidation.
 For the group 3 metals, ScN and YN are both known.
 Group 4, 5, and 6 transition metals (the titanium, vanadium and chromium groups) all form chemically stable, refractory nitrides with high melting point.
 Thin films of titanium nitride, zirconium nitride, and tantalum nitride protect many industrial surfaces.

 Nitrides of the group 7 and 8 transition metals tend to be nitrogen-poor, and decompose readily at elevated temperatures.
 For example, iron nitride, Fe2N decomposes at 200 °C. Platinum nitride and osmium nitride may contain N2 units, and as such should not be called nitrides.

 Nitrides of heavier members from group 11 and 12 are less stable than copper nitride (Cu3N) and zinc nitride (Zn3N2): dry silver nitride (Ag3N) is a contact explosive which may detonate from the slightest touch, even a falling water droplet.